Integration

 - Custom payment schedule (private offers built by flexible payment scheduler)

-- Metered u sage on the second and third day of the month for the prior month’s usage
+- Metered usage on the second and third day of the month for the prior month’s usage

 -